YordanIH/Markdown/README.md

 ### you can put in in line code like this `def function(a: int)`

-you can quote someone or mention them @kikitux
+you can quote someone or mention them @YordanIH

 Someone told me: